vault-thirteen/argon2/ReadMe.md

 for product version, this repository uses an independent approach to version numbers.

+Benchmark is using a bad method for time calculation.
+Moreover, it is absolutely unportable to other CPU architectures.
+This is why it is ignored.

 # License

 Information about license can be found in the `License` file.